fenbf/cpp17features/readme.md

 Fixes some cases with auto type deduction.
 The full background can be found in [Auto and braced-init-lists](http://open-std.org/JTC1/SC22/WG21/docs/papers/2013/n3681.html), by Ville Voutilainen.

-It fixes the problem of deducing `std::initialize_list` like:
+It fixes the problem of deducing `std::initializer_list` like:

 ```cpp
 auto x = foo(); // copy-initialization